ErfanDavoodiNasr/nct_trade/README.md

 2. Position size calculation
 3. Margin calculator
 4. Value of one pip
-5. currency converter
+5. Currency converter
+6. Leverage calculator
+7. Risk of ruin calculator
-6. Exit the application
+8. Exit the application

 Follow the prompts to input the necessary data for each calculation.